 Deliver Awareness and Training sessions.
 A significant proportion of cyber incidents are caused by human factors, many of which could be avoided by ongoing cyber training and awareness sessions.
 Such training should be mandatory, engaging, relevant…and most importantly, regular.

-We have a team of ISMS experts and cybersecurity specialists who have worked with dozens of State Government agencies across NSW.
-Centium has assisted numerous agencies to migrate from the DISP to the CSP in 2019 and to update their ISMSs to meet the new obligations.
+We have a team of ISMS experts and cybersecurity specialists who have worked with dozens of State Government agencies across NSW over the past three years.
+During that time, Centium has assisted numerous agencies to migrate from the DISP to the CSP and to update their ISMSs to meet the new obligations.
 We have also mapped across the Essential 8 and have many shortcuts and helpful “lessons learnt” to share with our clients.

 We can help you be CSP Ready by: